philc/book-notes/psychology/atomic habits - james clear.md

 * Look inside yourself and ask yourself what feels natural to you?
 What makes you most feel alive?
   That's probably what you should be focusing on.
 That is where you will get results faster than the average person.
-* Another way to think about this is to create a game that leverage is your strength and avoid your weaknesses and play that game, rather than play the game or the sports that everyone else is playing.
+* Another way to think about this is to create a game that leverages your strength and avoid your weaknesses and play that game, rather than play the game or the sports that everyone else is playing.
 * Dilbert: the intersection of drawing and SWE background.